 |Open||Open||The largest and most architecturally impressive of all of the stations on The GSSR.
 Also the main site of engine sheds, maintenance workshops and administration offices.
 Important in Summer for foot passengers from the Almanzora Valley holidaying in Águilas.|

-The second line passed through a tunnel under the hopper previously mentioned and straight out onto a 175m 14m high metal on concrete plinth pier.
+The second line again divided into two, passing through tunnels under the hopper previously mentioned and straight out onto a 175m 14m high metal on concrete plinth pier.
 In this way, if a ship was in, the ore could be discharged directly from the wagons into the ship.
 When there were no trains to unload, the ore in the hopper was loaded into the wagons by gravity (see Los Canos) and shunted to the pier until the ship was full.

 |Huércal Overa||10/04/1891||305||41.774||31/12/1984||10/06/1981||Although important for foot passengers and goods, it was also a key in the shunting of trains and locos.
 The track from Zurgena to Huércal Overa had an incline of 1 in 50 so the mineral trains from Serón and Los Canos had to be triple headers between Zurgena and Huércal Overa, two locos at the front and one at the rear.
 After this, the rear one was unhooked and returned to Zurgena, the train was divided for its onward journey to Almendricos.|